You should start your family history research by working backwards from what you already know.

-You can confirm this information by checking the post-1855 birth, death and marriage records at the General Register Office for Scotland or on the Scotland's People website.
+You can confirm this information by checking the post-1855 birth, death and marriage records at the National Records of Scotland or on the Scotland's People website.
 These records will also provide details such as maiden names, occupations and addresses.

 Your family may have a collection of memorabilia that can provide further information.
 This could include items such as: